Bifurcation values and monodromy of mixed polynomials: Atypical values of mixed polynomials

 \section{Atypical values of mixed polynomials}

+In the setting of holomorphic polynomials, it is well-known that in certain cases $f$ has no atypical values at infinity, for instance: ``convenient polynomials with non-degenerate Newton principal part at infinity'' (Kushnirenko \cite{Ku}), see \S \ref{ss:newton}, polynomials which are ``tame'' (Broughton \cite{Br1}, \cite{Br2}), ``M-tame'' (N\'emethi \cite{Ne1}, \cite{Ne2}), ``cohomologically tame'' (Sabbah, N\'emethi \cite{NS}, \cite{Sa}).
+For $n=2$ one has several characterisations of the atypical values at infinity, see e.g. \cite{HL}, \cite{Du}, \cite{Ti-reg}.
+In higher dimensions the problem is still open and one looks for some significant set $A \supset B(f)$ which bounds $B(f)$ reasonably well.
+For instance, in case of non-convenient but still Newton non-degenerate polynomials, N\'emethi and Zaharia \cite{NZ1} found an interesting approximation $A \supset B(f)$ in terms of certain faces of the support of $f$, see below.
+This provides a large class of polynomials for which we control rather well the bifurcation locus.

-We show here that the fibres of a mixed polynomial $f$ which are asyptotically tangent to the spheres may cause atypical behaviour at infinity and that the $\rho$-regularity, defined in \cite{Ti-reg} for polynomial functions, is more general than other regularity conditions at infinity.
-We first set some notations and definitions.
+Let us now leave the holomorphic setting.
+We first set some notations and definitions, then show that the fibres of a mixed polynomial $f$ which are asymptotically tangent to the spheres may cause atypical behaviour at infinity and that the \textit{$\rho$-regularity} is weaker than some other regularity conditions at infinity.